 Where to Stay in Marrakech

-For the two days in Marrakesh, we stayed in the Novotel Suites.
+For the two days in Marrakech, we stayed in the Novotel Suites.
 The location was an average 5 walk to La Mamounia and 15-20-minutes from the square.
 If you’re visiting Marrakech you can also opt for a traditional Riad.
 Below are some suggestions, but you can also try Airbnb or other alternatives.

 - Riad L’Orchidee